Rotore02/AFM_analysis/README.md

 - ***output_files/*** is the folder where the output images and the data analysis results will be saved.

 - ***settings.json*** is the file that contains the options for each image correction and data analysis action that can be performed.
 The user can modify this file in order to select the preferred correction and analysis to be performed.
-See ... for greater detail on the possible keywords and options that can be selected by the user.
+See step 2. of the [tutorial on how to run the analysis](#how-to-run-the-analysis) section for greater detail on the possible keywords and options that can be selected by the user.

 - ***tests/*** is the folder that contains all the tests.
-See ... for greater detail on how to execute the tests.
+See the [tutorial on how to run the tests](#how-to-run-the-tests) for greater detail on how to execute the tests.

    - ***testing_image_correction.py*** tests the functions inside the *image_correction/image_correction_functions.py* module.